 Now that you have a general idea about what the Michigan State admissions essay is and how to submit it, here are three final, important things to keep in mind:

-- MSU doesn’t favor one application over the other.
-They treat Common App and Coalition App submissions equally in their decision-making process.
-(If you’re still not sure which application to use, here’s a comprehensive guide that helps you choose the right one for you!)
+#1: MSU doesn't favor one application over the other.
+They treat their application system and the Common App equally in their decision-making process.

 Now it's time to take a closer look at the different Common App and Coalition App prompts and give you some general tips for picking the best MSU essay prompt for you.